lovell/sharp/docs/api-input.md

 ## stats

-Access to pixel-derived image statistics for every channel in the image A Promises/A+ promise is returned when `callback` is not provided.
+Access to pixel-derived image statistics for every channel in the image.
+A Promise is returned when `callback` is not provided.

 -   `channels`: Array of channel statistics for each channel in the image.
 Each channel statistic contains
     -   `min` (minimum value in the channel)
     -   `max` (maximum value in the channel)
     -   `sum` (sum of all values in a channel)